da99/da_html_escape.cr/README.md

 HTML entity decoding is done by the [kostya/myhtml](https://github.com/kostya/myhtml) shard.

-Encoding characters into HTML entities is done by taking the codepoints and convert them to hexadecimal HTML entities.
+Encoding characters into HTML entities is done by taking the codepoints and converting them to hexadecimal HTML entities.
 I ported segments of [HTMLEntities by Paul Battley](https://github.com/threedaymonk/htmlentities) for the encoding and most of the specs/tests.